Which Of The Following Is An Approaching Action

 Characteristics of an Approaching Action

 An approaching action is defined by several core features that separate it from neutral or avoidant behaviors.
-These characteristics provide a practical checklist for identifying approach in real time Simple, but easy to overlook..
+These characteristics provide a practical checklist for identifying approach in real time Simple as that..

 • Goal-directed movement: The action reduces distance between the current state and a desired outcome.